sennett/car/README.md

 car
 ===

 Evolving car.
 Based on http://boxcar2d.com/.
-It runs ok but does not do any evolution yet.

 It uses AMD for everything, and wire.js for runtime IOC.
 It provides a basic reference architecture for AMD, demonstrating no-build development configuration,